QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	* vars[40] = horizontal inflow angle [deg]

-:code:`void advanceController_at_num(double *vars, int num = 0)`
+:code:`double getCustomData_at_num(char *str, double pos = 0, int num = 0)`

-	This function advancess the controller dll of the selected turbine (argument *num*).
-The controller outputs are automatically applied to the turbine actuators and to the generator.
-The controller ouputs are also returned in the *vars* array:

-	* vars[0] = generator torque [Nm]
-	* vars[1] = yaw angle [deg]
-	* vars[2] = pitch blade 1 [deg]
-	* vars[3] = pitch blade 2 [deg]
-	* vars[4] = pitch blade 3 [deg]

-:code:`void advanceTurbineSimulation()`

-	This function advances the turbine simulation for all turbines and finishes the timestep.
+	This function can be used to access the current value from an arbitrary simulation variable in QBlade.
+Specify the data name as is would appear in any QBlade graph as a *char pointer*.

 Sample Script Running the SLI in Python
 ***************************************
 The following code example (*sampleScript.py*) is an example for a Python script that utiizes the QBlade SIL interface.
+This exemplary script only uses a small amount of the functionality that is exported by the QBlade library for purely illustrative purposes.

-A template script to import the QBlade library or shared object and its functions into Python exists in the file *QBladeLIBImport*.
-In this example script the library is loaded by calling this script through *import QBladeLIBImport as QBLIB*.
-After it has been loaded the functions can be accessed through :code:`QBLIB.functionXY()`:
+In this Python example script the library is loaded by calling the script *QBladeLIBImport*, which handles the library import, through the line :code:`import QBladeLIBImport as QBLIB`.
+After it has been loaded any function of the library can be accessed through :code:`QBLIB.functionXY()`:

 .. code-block:: python